IMG_2948

 Grover Anderson - Acoustic

 Though he loves playing with The Lampoliers, Grover has toured the US multiple times as a solo acoustic act.
+To watch and listen to full band performances, please check out this page’s counterpart.

 Audio